EUSEC

 What the world can already see.

-The Outside Rating is assembled from observable evidence across nine risk dimensions.
+The Outside Rating is assembled from observable evidence across 10 risk dimensions.
 Every signal is collected without intrusion and without the entity's involvement, which is why a full portfolio can be graded from day one.

 Method principle — passive & lawful by design